 Tuition Fit allows students to compare prices from real financial aid offers and take control of the college search.

 The Choice blog by the New York Times - All about getting into college and paying for it.
-(This blog is discontinued remains available for searching and viewing.)
+(This blog is discontinued and remains available for searching and viewing.)

 Community College applicants should check out I Can Afford College.
 You might also consider taking Sierra College courses while still in high school.
 Academic Enrichment is available to high school students who would like to earn college credit.
 This could save money as well!
-If you are eligible, you may qualify for free tuition.
+If you are eligible, you may qualify for free tuition